Spiritual Fatherhood: Love That Calls to Imitation

 True spiritual fathers correct in love and call the church to imitate a life shaped by Christ.

-14 I don’t write these things to shame you, but to admonish you as my beloved children.
+14 I am not writing this to shame you, but to warn you as my beloved children.

-15 For though you have ten thousand tutors in Christ, you don’t have many fathers.
-For in Christ Jesus, I became your father through the Good News.
+15 Even if you have ten thousand guardians in Christ, you do not have many fathers; for in Christ Jesus I became your father through the gospel.

-17 Because of this I have sent Timothy to you, who is my beloved and faithful child in the Lord, who will remind you of my ways which are in Christ, even as I teach everywhere in every assembly.
+17 That is why I have sent you Timothy, my beloved and faithful child in the Lord.
+He will remind you of my way of life in Christ Jesus, which is exactly what I teach everywhere in every church.

 True spiritual fathers correct in love and call the church to imitate a life shaped by Christ.